filodej/filodej.github.com/_posts/2013-04-20-using-c-11-move-semantics-to-enhance-code-safety.md

 The source code for this experiment is available [here](http://github.com/filodej/move-semantics).

-I was able to build it succesfully with GCC 4.7.2 and Clang 3.0.
+I was able to build it succesfully with *GCC 4.7.2* and *Clang 3.0*.